adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing.md

-# Unit Testing with Jest
+#  Developer Testing (1)

 Before it starts, can you tell

 - Why do you test your code?
 - What is a unit in unit testing?
-- Why unit testing rather than other tests?
+- Why unit tests rather than other tests?
 - What do you test?
 - What are the tricks using Jest to write unit tests?
 - What are testable codes?